 For years now, Harley has been visiting schools as an inspirational speaker.
 Showing the world that you can overcome tragedy.
 “I tell people that I don’t live in my chair; I live with it.
 My chair doesn’t define who I am.
 I define who I am.”
 Words have new meaning for Harley.
 She now defines “disability” as ability and “handicap” as “someone who is handy and occasionally wears a cap.”
 It’s all about perspective.
 Where we see the impossible, Harley sees the possible.
 “On June 27 I’ll celebrate my 23rd anniversary of life (as well as turn 42), and I know that each day I wake I am blessed & I am beautiful.
 If I didn’t have those attributes, I would not exist!”

 Never tell Harley that she can’t do something.
-When volunteering to build Star Park last year with the Trayvax crew, Harley was carrying tools to help out the team.
-She joined our company camping trip last summer and didn’t let her chair stop her from hitting the beach.
+When volunteering to build Star Park a few years ago with the Trayvax crew, Harley was carrying tools to help out the team.
+She joined our company camping trip and didn’t let her chair stop her from hitting the beach.
 Everyone shared stories around the campfire and took the weekend to truly enjoy life.

-Now Harley is on to her next adventure.
-She just won MS Wheelchair Washington USA and is running in the national competition!
+Harley won MS Wheelchair Washington USA in 2017 and ran in the national competition.
 Her campaign began when she became engaged.
-She is working to spread awareness for the disabled.
-She learned that when someone with a disability marries, they lose food stamps, medical and most of their subsidized income.
-Harley is still raising funds for her shot at nationals.
-To support our friend, follow the instructions below.
-We are all cheering for her!
+Harley learned that when someone with a disability marries, they lose food stamps, medical and most of their subsidized income.
+She is working to spread awareness for the disabled and bring about real change.
+We are all cheering for her and her cause!